Hereditary angioedema: Long-term

 People in whom episodes occur at least once a month or who are at high risk of developing laryngeal edema require long-term prevention.
-There are several phase III clinical trials addressing HAE prophylaxis and therapy.
+Several phase III clinical trials are addressing HAE prophylaxis and therapy.
 These have led to the licensing of pdC1INH in many parts of the world; bradykinin receptor antagonists (icatibant) in Europe; kallikrein inhibitors (ecallantide and lanadelumab) in the United States; and recombinant C1-INH replacement therapy (rhC1INH; conestat alfa) in Europe.
-Tranexamic acid has been shown to be relatively ineffective therapy.
-Danazol prophylaxis remains an option but therapeutic agents are now being used more for prophylaxis because of danazol's adverse events.
+Tranexamic acid is a relatively ineffective therapy.
+Danazol prophylaxis remains an option, but therapeutic agents are now being used more for prophylaxis because of danazol's adverse events.

 In 2018, the US Food and Drug Administration (FDA) approved lanadelumab, an injectable monoclonal antibody, to prevent attacks of HAE types I and II in people twelve years of age and older.
 Lanadelumab inhibits the plasma enzyme kallikrein, which liberates the kinins bradykinin and kallidin from their kininogen precursors and is produced in excess in individuals with HAE types I and II.

 Berotralstat (Orladeyo) was approved in the US in December 2020, for the prevention of attacks of hereditary angioedema in people twelve years of age and older.

-In February 2023, the FDA approved the expanded use of lanadelumab (Takhzyro) to prevent attacks of hereditary angioedema in children aged 2 to 12 years of age.
+In February 2023, the FDA approved the expanded use of lanadelumab (Takhzyro) to prevent attacks of hereditary angioedema in children aged 2 to 12 years.

 Donidalorsen (Dawnzera) was approved for medical use in the US in August 2025, for the prevention of attacks of hereditary angioedema in people twelve years of age and older.